HackerYou/HYFallBootcamp2014/1-HTML-CSS/week2/day3/2-css_color_and_background.md

 ## Color and Background Color

-You have probably caught onto this one already, but lets take a second to talk about CSS color.
+You have probably caught onto this one already, but let's take a second to talk about CSS color.

 The first thing to note is that the property is **color** not **colour**.
 Although the spellings of both **grey** and **gray** are accepted.